Togekiss/socrates/README.md

 Once this basic functionality is in working condition, the focus will shift to cleaning and organizing the code, and uploading the bot to a server to be operational 24/7 and invoked with Discord commands.

+ ## Folder structure

+- `DCE`: contains the CLI version of https://github.com/Tyrrrz/DiscordChatExporter

+- `res`: contains configuration files and metadata files the bot uses to download and navigate through channels
+  - `character_ids.json`: a list of tupperbox characters and their associated IDs
+  - `constants.py`: configuration file with server ID, bot token, and search parameters
+  - `constants copy.py`: copy of the configuration file with a blank bot token for GitHub upload
+  - `dm_categories_keep.txt`: list of Discord channel categories to be classified as DMs
+  - `scene_categories_cull.txt`: list of Discord channel categories that should be excluded from parsing
+  - `dm_channel_list.json`: list of DM channels with their IDs, names, and creation date
+  - `scene_channel_list.json`: list of scene channels with their IDs, names, and creation date
+  - `thread_channel_list.json`: list of thread channels with their IDs, names, and creation date

+- `out`: contains the results of scene searches, both for link lists and full scene extractions
+  - `[Character name]` folder: contains extracted scenes for a specific character, in HTML format
+  - `output.txt`: contains a list of all found scenes with links to their starting messages
+  - `output-dms.txt`: contains a list of all found DMs with links to their starting messages
+  - `scene_starts.json`: contains the metadata of the starting messages of found scenes.
+Used for debugging
+  - `scene_ends.json`: contains the metadata of the ending messages of found scenes.
+Used for debugging

+- `src`: contains the scripts to download channels, parse them, and extract scenes
+  - `download_channels.py`: updates the server backup by downloading new content from Discord with DCE
+  - `get_channel_list.py`: updates the list of channels to be downloaded by `download_channels.py`
+  - `merge.py`: merges the downloaded updates to the main server backup files
+  - `id_assigner.py`: parses the server backup and assigns a unique ID to each tupperbox bot
+  - `scene_finder.py`: parses the server backup and gathers a list of scenes for the specified character
+  - `file_creator.py`: uses the list of found scenes to download the full scenes with DCE in HTML format
+  - `url_creator.py`: helper function to create URLs that link to the starting messages of found scenes
+  - `regex.py`: helper function to create regular expressions to detect end of scenes

 ## How to use in local (in case you want to help or play with it!)

 (Note: These instructions are for its current state of development.
 They will change when the code is clean and adapted to use on other servers.
 They're a mess, I know.
 Ask me for more info if you need!)

-- Create a folder named 'DCE' and download the CLI version of https://github.com/Tyrrrz/DiscordChatExporter
+- Create a folder named `DCE` and download the CLI version of https://github.com/Tyrrrz/DiscordChatExporter

-- Copy the file in the 'res' folder named 'constants copy.py', rename it 'constants.py' and fill in the fields.
+- Copy the file in the `res` folder named `constants copy.py`, rename it `constants.py` and fill in the fields.

-- Run 'channel_downloader.py'
+- Run `src/download_channels.py`

-- Manually double check 'character_ids.json'.
+- Manually double check `res/character_ids.json`.
 Tupperbox renames (for example, "John Doe" has been renamed to "John D") and aliases (another tupper for the same character, for example, if John Doe has a tupper of his secret identity "Jon Buck") are registered as new, different characters.
 Manually write the same ID on both so they are treated as one single character.
-Save the file and run 'idAssigner.py'.
+Save the file and run `src/id_assigner.py`.

-- Find the character name in 'constants.py' and type the desired character
-- Find the status in 'constants.py' and type the desired status
-- Run 'scene_finder.py'
+- Run `src/scene_finder.py`

-- You should have the scenes list in 'out/output.txt'
+- You should have the scenes list in `out/output.txt`
-  - Additionally, if you want to search for another status, just change the status in 'constants.py' and run 'url_creator.py' again
+  - After this, you don't have to run `src/scene_finder.py` if you just want to search a different status for the same character.
+You can just change the status in `res/constants.py` and run `src/url_creator.py` to get a new list.

+- Run `src/file_creator.py` if you want to download the full scenes in HTML.

 ## How does it work?